DOT Audit Types Compared

 Before

-• Read the notice name and scope.
+• Read the notice name and scope before doing anything else.

 During